-These churches loved the fact that community organising allowed them to engage in a faith-filled form of social action – putting “roots down” even more deeply in their own faith at the same as taking “walls down” to grow in solidarity, trust and knowledge of people of other religions and beliefs.
+Our faith-filled approach to community organising developed because the churches involved in community organising loved the fact that it allowed them to engage in a faith-filled form of social action.
+They saw that this method enabled them to put “roots down” even more deeply in their own faith while taking “walls down” to grow in solidarity, trust, and knowledge of people of other religions and beliefs.

-They also saw that community organising was helping their congregations to identify and develop new leaders, especially from those the dominant culture tends to overlook and exclude – and that as these new leaders developed, churches were growing in number, depth and impact.
+We have seen that this method has also helped congregations identify and develop new leaders, especially those the dominant culture tends to overlook and exclude.
+As these new leaders developed, churches were growing in number, depth, and impact.

-Our work at CTC equips congregations to engage in the wider Citizens UK alliance in a distinctive, faith-filled way.
+Our work at CTC equips congregations to engage in institutional renewal and broad-based organising within the wider Citizens UK alliance in a distinctive, faith-filled way.

 Through our Congregational Development work, we help congregations to reflect on their distinctive beliefs and spiritual practices – so that the community organising emerges from the heart of their life and worship.
 That’s why we have developed distinctive streams of work for Pentecostal, Roman Catholic and Anglican organising, and have published a report on community organising and the Salvation Army.

-Key to our approach is a focus on three “p’s” – prayer, patience and people development.
-Our Cycle of Prayer and Organsing [add link to resource page] helps churches understand the organising process as a way to listen to what God is already doing in their midst, and to attend to the gifts he has already given them.
+Key to our approach is a focus on three “p’s”—prayer, patience, and people development.
+Our Cycle of Prayer and Organising helps churches understand the organising process as a way to listen to what God is already doing in their midst and attend to the gifts he has already given them.
 It’s an approach that requires a patient trust that God has given his people everything they need to do the next thing to which he is calling them.

-This patience allows us to focus, not on quick but shallow outcomes, but on the slow process of developing leaders – so that the social action which is taken builds their confidence, agency and solidarity with others.
+This patience allows us to focus, not on quick, often shallow outcomes, but on the slow process of developing leaders – so that the social action which is taken builds their confidence, agency and solidarity with others.
 As Pope Francis has explained, this kind of work has a much greater long-term impact:

 “What we need, then, is to give priority to actions which generate new processes in society and engage other persons and groups who can develop them to the point where they bear fruit in significant historical events.
 Without anxiety, but with clear convictions and tenacity.